khom92/generateEntitiesJpa/README.md

 # generateEntitiesJpa
-Base project for generate entities with JPA, contains as example entities to crud departamentos
+Base project for generate entities with JPA, contains as example entities for crud departamentos